dimmyvi/tigress-threat-model/draft-lassey-tigress-threat-model.md

 * Allow for ensuring that the credential can only be provisioned once (anti-replay)

-* Allow for ensuring that the sender has the intent to transfer (proof of the fact that the share initiation is attributed to a valid device and a user)
+* Allow for ensuring that the sender has the intent to transfer (proof of the fact that the initiation of the credential transfer is attributed to a valid device and a user)

 ## Functional goals:
-* Allow a sender to initiate a share and select a relay server
+* Allow a sender to initiate a credential transfer and select an intermediary server

-* Allow a recipient to view the share request, and provision the credential associated with the share upon receipt
+* Allow a recipient to view the transfer request with Provisioning Information {{Tigress-req-03}}, and provision the credential information associated with it upon receipt

 * Allow a sender and a recipient to perform multiple round trip communications within a limited time frame

-* Not require that both the sender and recipient have connectivity to the relay server at the same time
+* Not require that both the sender and recipient have connectivity to the intermediary server at the same time

 * Support opaque message content based on the credential type